tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : Supports most REST API description formats (OpenAPI, RAML, API Blueprint, etc.) and provides SDK code generation, conversions from one spec format to another, and many more services.
 APIMATIC "lets you define APIs and generate SDKs for more than 10 languages."
 For example, you can automatically convert Swagger 2.0 to 3.0 using the [API Transformer](https://apimatic.io/transformer) service on this site.
 See [https://apimatic.io/](https://apimatic.io/) and read the [documentation](https://docs.apimatic.io/).

 API Transformer
-: A cross-platform service provided by APIMATIC that will automatically convert your specification file from one format or version to another.
+: A cross-platform service provided by APIMATIC that will automatically convert your specification document from one format or version to another.
 See [apimatic.io/transformer](https://apimatic.io/transformer).

 Apiary
 : Platform that supports the full life-cycle of API design, development, and deployment.
 For interactive documentation, Apiary supports the API Blueprint specification, which similar to OpenAPI or RAML but includes more Markdown elements.
 See [apiary.io](https://apiary.io).